-This flag must be waved at each flag marshal post for the first lap of each Practice session and of the warm up, for the sighting lap and for the warm up lap.
+This flag must be waved at each flag marshal post for the first lap of Practice session, for the sighting lap and for the warm up lap.

 This flag must be shown waved at the flag marshal post immediately after the incident that necessitated the use of one or more yellow flags.